linuxgamerlife/fedora-bootstrap-cachyos/README.md

 This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with the CachyOS Kernel. gaming, multimedia, Flatpak, virtualization, and development tooling.

+Install Fedora Everything and select minimal install.
-Run it once from TTY.
+Run script once from TTY.
 Reboot.
 Done.

 ---